Lesson Plan - Get It!

 In this lesson, you will learn about the place value structure of the base-ten number system.

-You are probably already familiar with the place value chart, but take a moment to review with an introduction to place value.
+You are probably already familiar with the place value chart, but take a moment to review it with an introduction to place value.

 Next, watch a video to learn about the relationships between digits and their place value.
-Be ready to answer the following questions:

 - How does the value of a digit change as it moves to the left on a place value chart?